Howard Kurtz: The Daily Beast

 In October 2010, Kurtz announced he was moving to the online publication The Daily Beast.
 He served as the Washington bureau chief for the website, writing on media and politics until 2013.
 His salary at The Daily Beast was reported to be $600,000 a year.
 On May 2, 2013, the site's editor-in-chief Tina Brown announced that Kurtz and The Daily Beast had "parted company".
-It occurred in the aftermath of a controversy in which Kurtz incorrectly accused NBA player Jason Collins of failing to acknowledge a former heterosexual engagement when he came out as a homosexual, but Kurtz stated the parting was mutual and "in the works for some time".
+It occurred in the aftermath of a controversy in which Kurtz incorrectly accused NBA player Jason Collins of failing to acknowledge a former heterosexual engagement when he came out as a homosexual; Kurtz stated the parting was mutual and "in the works for some time".
 Sources inside the Daily Beast newsroom have stated that Kurtz's departure became inevitable once he began writing for and promoting a lesser-known media website called Daily Download.
 Kurtz was previously the subject of controversy when Nancy Pelosi denied making a statement Kurtz attributed to her, and a quote Kurtz attributed to Darrell Issa was reported to have actually been made by his spokesperson.
-Brown later said on Twitter she fired Kurtz for "serial inaccuracy".
+Brown later said on Twitter she fired Kurtz for "serial inaccuracy", contradicting her original story that Kurtz had amicably parted ways with the Daily Beast.

 Fox News

 On June 20, 2013, Kurtz left CNN to join Fox News Channel to host a weekend media program and write a column for FoxNews.com.
 Kurtz's Media Buzz replaced the Fox News Watch program hosted by Jon Scott.
 Fox News has been supportive of Donald Trump's presidential campaigns.
-In October 2024, however, in an interview conducted by Kurtz, Trump "was challenged directly on some of his most glaring falsehoods of the campaign."

-His TV show MediaBuzz was cancelled in September 2025 after 12 years on the air, but the podcast format of the show is expected to continue for at least two more years.
+In an October 2024 interview conducted by Kurtz, Trump "was challenged directly on some of his most glaring falsehoods of the campaign."
+His TV show MediaBuzz was cancelled in September 2025 after 12 years on the air; the podcast format of the show is expected to continue for at least two more years.